datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 ---
-title: 'Chapter 2: Using window function sql for natural language processing'
+title: 'Using window function sql for natural language processing'
 description: ""
 ---